lexemlang/lexem/stdlib/prototypes/map.md

 ## `.logicOr(right: Map) -> Map`

 Returns a new `Map` with the values in both sets.
-The values of `right` has precedence when keys are present in both.
+The values of `right` has more precedence when keys are present in both.

 ```lxm
 map.logicOr(right)